seven5/seven5/slow_start.md

 git clone -b examples git@github.com:seven5/seven5.git examples
 {% endhighlight %}

-This should create a directory `examples` with all the project source code; try `ls examples/example1/go/src/italy` to see some of the go source code for our italian city example.
+This should create a directory `examples` with all the source code for a project called _italy_; try `ls examples/example1/go/src/italy` to see some of the go source code for our italian city example.

 ### Your environment